dialoguemd/covid-19/src/regions/ca/info/ca-ab/reporting.md

 If you are quarantined because you recently came back from outside the country, or you are a close contact of a confirmed case of COVID, you must remain on your own property.
 Under no circumstance should you leave your property during the 14 days of self-isolation.

+If, at any time in your 14 day period of self-isolation, you develop symptoms of illness, you are required to stay home for 10 days from date of symptom onset, or until symptoms have cleared, whichever is longer.
+This may extend your period of self-isolation to longer than 14 days.

 Albertans are NOT recommended to travel outside of the country at this time.

 If you are unsure if you should be self-isolating, or if you have questions about how to do it, follow these [guidelines](https://www.alberta.ca/isolation.aspx) or call [Health Link 811](https://www.albertahealthservices.ca/info/Page12630.aspx).